AaronRMartinez/Threat-Hunting-Diicot-Mexals-Threat-Group/README.md

 ## Payloads

-A notorious file that the Diicot threat group utilizes in their malware campaign is a file named 'Update'.
+A notorious file that the Diicot threat group utilizes in their malware campaign is a file named `Update`.
 This file appears on cloud machines hosted on Azure which run OpenSSH and is typically flagged by a YARA rule for UPX-packed files.
-Wiz categorizes the file and additional components of the malware as '/var/tmp/.update-logs/Update'.
+Wiz categorizes the file and additional components of the malware as `/var/tmp/.update-logs/Update`.
 It is identified as the primary payload in Diicot’s attacks.
 It contains the main logic that includes spreading to other targets, maintaining persistence, and uploading results to the attacker’s server.
 Typically when executed, it drops an additional two embedded malicious files on the system.
 Inspecting the known compromised system for a file named similarly, returned a log with not just with the same file name but also the exact folder path as documented Diicot payloads.

 <u>Query</u>